sergiocorreia/ftools/README.md

 Similar to `isid`, but allowing for `if in` and on the other hand not allowing for `using` and `sort`.

 In very large datasets, it takes roughly a third of the time of `isid`.

+## flevelsof

+Provides the same results as `levelsof`.

+In large datasets, takes up to 20% of the time of `levelsof`.

 ## fsort